datalad/datalad-extension-template/README.md

 # Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested in internals or contributing to the project.
+PRs are welcome!
+Please open an issue or a pull request if you find a bug or have a feature request.